vivgui/tailwindcss-hyphens/README.md

+# I'm archiving this repository because Tailwind CSS has added support for the [`hyphens` property](https://tailwindcss.com/docs/hyphens).

 # Tailwind CSS Hyphens

 A Tailwind CSS plugin that helps you create utility classes for using the `hyphens` CSS property.